sangjin-park/async_deep_reinforce/README.md

 As for options, see options.py.

+## How to reproduce OpenAI Gym Result

+I uploaded evaluation result in OpenAI Gym.
+See ["OpenAI Gym evaluation page"](https://gym.openai.com/evaluations/eval_irmpzSknRMAjzv2yhseNA).
+I'd appreciate if you cloud review my evaluation.

+To repuroduce OpenAP Gym result,

+   $ ./run-option-gym montezuma-j-tes30-b0020-ff-fs2

+Play screens are recorded in following directory,

+- new-room-screen : screens when entered new room are recored
+- nr-screen : screens when achieved new score are recorded

 ## Status of code

 The source code is still under development and may chage frequently.
 Currently, I'm searching best parameters to speed-up learning and get higher score.
 In this search, I'm adding new functions to change behavior of the program.
 So, it might be degraded sometimes.
 Sorry for that in advance.